NENO Logo

 Updating slugs and references

-Slugs of already saved notes can be updated any time.
+Slugs of already saved notes can be updated at any time.
 When editing the slug of an already saved note in the slug input, a toggle with the label "Update references" is displayed.
-When you save the new slug with the toggle activated, all wikilinks and slashlinks throughout the whole graph, that reference the current note, will also be updated.
+When you save the new slug with the toggle activated, all wikilinks and slashlinks throughout the whole graph that reference the current note will also be updated.

 Editing a slug of an already saved note will show the "Update